 And for the evenings, especially after long days of exploring you will be glad to know the onsite restaurant has a fantastic menu.

 In fact, Adam and I dined twice at Ottone, the sleek onsite restaurant during our five-night stay.
 The restaurant is modern (check out the light-up taps) but also has a rustic feel with alcoves and exposed stone walls.

 We enjoyed a bottle of Pinot Grigio on both nights we dined, as well as enjoyed some classic Italian dishes; pizza (for Adam) and seafood ragu pasta for me.
-I particularly loved the grilled picagna with spicy baked potato and chocolate cake with a melting heart, berries and pistachio ice cream.
+I particularly loved the grilled picagna with spicy baked potato for main.

-The small town of Maccagno is under five minutes walking distance from the Golfo Gabella Resort, where you will find a supermarket as well as a smattering of cafes and restaurants.
-We enjoyed a cappuccino and a cake or two at Cerinotti Cafe and a pizza at Bar Ristorante Italia during our stay.
-We even used the local takeaway restaurant one night after a long day exploring.
+The old town of Maccagno is full of historic charm and is under five minutes walking distance from the Golfo Gabella Resort, where you will find a supermarket, as well as a smattering of cafes and restaurants.
+We enjoyed a cappuccino and a cake or two at Cerinotti Cafe and, a pizza at Bar Ristorante Italia during our stay.
+We even used the local takeaway restaurant one night after a long day of exploring.

 Our host’s Bookings For You kindly arranged a cooking masterclass with local chef Alessio, who owns intimate mountain restaurant Osteria D’Alberto.
 You can read about this cooking experience by clicking here.

 Holiday at Golfo Gabella Resort

 All in all, a holiday at Golfo Gabella Resort gave us a haven on the pretty Italian Lakes where we enjoyed peace and tranquillity, within an easy distance to explore all Lake Maggiore has to offer as a tourist destination.